tdamant/typescript_starter/README.md

+# Typescript Started kit

-# ./run.sh to start watching tests
+To start watching tests call `./run`

+`./run` is a symbolic link to `./run.sh`; it sets the node version to latest LTS and after calls `yarn test`